Cosmological parameter inference with Bayesian statistics: A first look at Bayesian statistics

 \subsection{Combining datasets: Hyperparameter method}

-Suppose we are dealing with multiple datasets $\lbrace D_1,...,D_N\rbrace$, coming from a collection of different surveys $\left\lbrace S_1,...,S_N\right\rbrace$.
-Sometimes it is difficult to know, \textit{a priori}, if all our data are consistent with each other, or whether there could be one or more that are likely to be erroneous.
-If we were sure that all datasets are consistent, then it should be enough to update the probability as seen in Sec. \ref{sub:updating} in order to calculate the new posterior distribution for the parameters we are interested in.
-However, since there is usually an uncertainty about this, a way to know how useful a data may be is by introducing the \textbf{hyperparameter method}.
-This method was initially introduced by \cite{hiperp, hiperp1} in order to perform a joint estimation of cosmological parameters from combined datasets.
-This method may be used as long as every survey is independent from each other.
-In this section we review the main steps necessary to understand the hyperparameter method.
-If the reader is interested in a more extended explanation, we encourage to consult \cite{hiperp,hiperp1}. \\
+Suppose we are dealing with multiple datasets $\lbrace D_1,\ldots,D_N\rbrace$, coming from a collection of different surveys $\left\lbrace S_1,\ldots,S_N\right\rbrace$.
+Sometimes it is difficult to know, a priori, if all our data are consistent with each other, or whether there could be one or more that are likely to be erroneous.
+If we were sure that all datasets are consistent, then it should be enough to update the probability, as seen in Section \ref{sub:updating}, in order to calculate the new posterior distribution for the parameters we are interested in.
+However, since there is usually an uncertainty about this, a way to know how useful the data may be is by introducing the \textbf{{hyperparameter method}}.
+This method was initially introduced by Reference \cite{hiperp, hiperp1} in order to perform a joint estimation of cosmological parameters from combined datasets.
+This method may be used as long as every survey is independent of each other.
+In this section, we review the main steps necessary to understand the hyperparameter method.

-The main feature of this process is the introduction of a new set of ``hyperparameters" $\alpha$ in the Bayesian procedure to allow extra freedom in the parameter estimation.
-These hyperparameters are equivalent to nuisance parameters in the sense that we need to marginalize over them in order to recover the posterior distribution, i.e.
+The main feature of this process is the introduction of a new set of hyperparameters $\alpha$ in the Bayesian procedure to allow extra freedom in the parameter estimation.
+These hyperparameters are equivalent to nuisance parameters in the sense that we need to marginalize over them in order to recover the posterior distribution, i.e.,